gfruci/checkouttools/local_environment/README.md

     ./local_env.sh start -ba <ba-version>

 Note:
-To test a specific branch/feature, build you branch on the BookingApp running the following command from the root foled of the bookingapp project:
+To test a specific feature branch, build your branch running the following command from the root folder of the bookingapp project:
      mvn clean install -Pbuild-local
 Once the build it will be created an image of the BookingApp with version dev.0 To start this image run the command: